squint-cljs/squint/doc/dev/ideas.md

 Smaller non-breaking subset: an `apply` array fast-path - index the fixed args + a single `slice(maxfa)` for the rest, keep `first`/`next` only for lazy seqs.
 See doc/adr/0001 for the variadic/multi-arity codegen + lazy apply this builds on.

+## Emit direct fixed-arity calls instead of the spread facade

+Like CLJS, when a call site passes a statically-known fixed number of args, emit a direct call to the function's fixed-arity implementation instead of routing through the variadic/spread facade.
+A variadic core fn like `conj`/`conj!` (`function (...xs)`) collects a rest array and spreads on every call, even for the common `(conj coll x)` 2-arg case; the call site already knows the arity, so the facade is pure overhead (allocation + dispatch).

+Idea: at a fixed-arity call site, target the specific arity directly.
+The runtime conj!
+2-arg fast-path patch handles one fn; this is the general compiler-level fix across all variadic/multi-arity calls.
+See doc/adr/0001 for the variadic/multi-arity codegen this builds on.